Diary of a Nurse: Production

 The program aired on May 7, 1959, on the CBS television series Playhouse 90.
 Arthur Hailey was the writer and David Greene the director.

 "Gail Lucas", the character name of the student nurse played by Inger Stevens, returned as the character name of the young nurse played by Zina Bethune on the 1962 primetime medical drama The Nurses and by Melinda Cordell on the subsequent same-named 1965 daytime drama.
+Hailey did not work on the series, but received a royalty of $400 per episode.